mkarroqe/amq7-broker-workshop/labs/lab03-running-a-broker-instance.md

 ## Management console

-1. To access the management web console, open a browser and goto http://localhost:8161/hawtio/login
+1. To access the management web console, open a browser and go to http://localhost:8161/
+2. From there, select `Management Console`
-1. Log in to the console using the username/password entered when the AMQ 7 instance was created.
+3. Log in to the console using the username/password entered when the AMQ 7 instance was created.

    > In this case is `admin`/`admin`